 (Note: 60 μm (microns) ≈ 2.35 mils, 25 μm ≈ 1 mil, and 18 μm ≈ 0.7 mils)

-While playing all mono records with a 1-mil stylus may at first seem like a sensible option to collectors looking to explore the possibilities with the older standard, collectors have always assumed that mono records made in the stereo age have narrower grooves than the earliest mono records, the idea being that modern mastering engineers would expect most people to play mono reissues with a modern 0.7-mil stylus.
+While playing all mono records with a 1-mil stylus may at first seem like a sensible option to collectors looking to explore the possibilities with the older standard, collectors have always assumed that mono records made in the stereo age have narrower grooves than the earliest mono records, the idea being that modern mastering engineers would expect most people to play mono reissues with a stereo cartridge sporting a 0.7-mil stylus.
 This raises a few questions: When did engineers start cutting mono records with narrower grooves?
 Is it OK to play vintage mono LPs with a 0.7-mil stylus and modern mono LPs with a 1-mil stylus?
 Which option sounds better?
 This article attempts to answer those questions.

 While attending a gathering of the Friends of the Columbia 30th Street Studio at Battery Studios in New York City last year, I met Dominick Costanzo, the senior maintenance engineer at Battery.
 He had read my article on Blue Note’s transition from mono to stereo on the London Jazz Collector website and we got to talking about the mystery of when mastering engineers began cutting mono records with narrower grooves.
 It was then that Dominick suggested I come back to the studio sometime to take a look at some of my mono records under a mastering engineer’s microscope.
 I had the chance to do this recently and am excited to share my findings.